kreauniv/comp308/source/mutations.rst

 .. note:: You've done this before earlier in this section.
 Twice!
 Can you recognize this pattern?

+.. admonition:: **Exercise**

+    Can you write such a "machine" function that produces the cumulative sum of the sequence of numbers passed in as :rkt:`arg`?
+That is, if you repeatedly call the machine function (passing the :rkt:`<next-n>` correctly, and pass in :rkt:`arg` values of :rkt:`1,5,3,8` one by one, the result part of the returned values will be :rkt:`1,6,9,17`.

 However, it is kind of cumbersome to pass the :rkt:`next-n` values like that.
 Because we now have sequencing ability in our language, we can express it as a function that will keep changing what it calculates